pop-os/python-apt/doc/source/library/apt_pkg.rst

         Return the field 'Filename' of the record.
 This is the path to the package, relative to the base path of the archive.

+    .. attribute:: hashes

+        A :class:`apt_pkg.HashStringList` of all hashes.

+        .. versionadded:: 1.1

     .. attribute:: md5_hash

         Return the MD5 hashsum of the package This refers to the field 'MD5Sum' in the raw record.

+        .. deprecated:: 1.1

+            Use :attr:`hashes` instead.

     .. attribute:: sha1_hash

         Return the SHA1 hashsum of the package.
 This refers to the field 'SHA1' in the raw record.

+        .. deprecated:: 1.1

+            Use :attr:`hashes` instead.

     .. attribute:: sha256_hash